gaurabacharya/Miraterra-SoilGPT-Lite/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments
-- Inspired by Wärtsilä's use of RAG and LLM integrations in agronomy
+- Inspired by Miraterra's use of RAG and LLM integrations in agronomy
 - Built with modern web technologies and AI/ML tools